sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 ### Takeaways: Marshaling

-Most of the marshaling performance gain comes from compiling descriptors up-front.
-Standard `protojson` spends its cycles querying Go’s reflection and descriptor trees on the fly, creating a continuous stream of allocations.
-Compiling those layout mappings once at startup (**Runtime Table Mode**) allows the serialization process to bypass runtime lookup loops entirely, converting the fields to JSON via sequential offset math.
+Most of the marshaling performance gain comes from compiling descriptors up front.
+Standard `protojson` spends its time querying reflection and descriptor trees on every call, creating a steady stream of allocations.
+Compiling those layout mappings once at startup (**Runtime Table Mode**) bypasses runtime descriptor lookups entirely, converting fields to JSON with sequential offset math.

-The generated plugin goes one step further.
-Instead of building layout tables at startup, it writes the field access code directly into the generated Go file.
-That removes another layer of lookup and assertion work from the hot path.
+The generated plugin takes this a step further by writing field access code directly into the generated `.pb.go` files, removing the generic lookup layer altogether.

-The tradeoff is the usual one for generated code: in a large schema repository, generating specialized JSON routines for hundreds of message types can increase compiled binary size.
+The trade-off is typical for generated code: in a repository with hundreds of message types, generating specialized JSON routines will increase binary size.

-For these fixtures, schema-guided ProtoJSON marshaling beats both `encoding/json` and `encoding/json/v2`, and the generated encoder lands close to standard binary `proto.Marshal`. `hyperpb + Shared` is slower on marshal here, which fits its design: it is much more interesting as a read-oriented parser than as a serializer.
+For these benchmark payloads, schema-guided ProtoJSON marshaling beats both `encoding/json` and `encoding/json/v2`, with the generated encoder landing right next to standard binary `proto.Marshal` (27.6 µs vs 25.1 µs on the large payload).

 ---